How To Paint Faux Terracotta Pumpkins

 (Find out more about my favorite terracotta paint colors in a recent blog post that I wrote)

-Some cheap plastic Jack-o’-lantern options
+Some cheap plastic pumpkins and Jack-o’-lantern options for sale

 Video tutorial